 Wyndham Rewards® Visa® Card (Barclaycard)

-The Wyndham Rewards® Visa® from Barclaycard earns 3 points per dollar spent on eligible purchases for every participating hotel stay at Wyndham Vacation Rental North America properties, and on-property spend and maintenance fees at Wyndham timeshare properties.
+The Wyndham Rewards® Visa® from Barclaycard earns 3 points per dollar spent on eligible purchases for every participating hotel stay at Wyndham Vacation Rental North America properties, and on-property spend and maintenance fees (excluding timeshare down payment transactions) at Club Wyndham, WorldMark by Wyndham and Shell Vacations Club timeshare properties.
 Earn 2 points per $1 spent on eligible gas, utility and grocery store purchases (excluding Target® and Walmart®).
 Earn 1 point per $1 spent on purchases everywhere else (excluding Wyndham Vacation Ownership timeshare down payment transactions at Club Wyndham, WorldMark by Wyndham and Shell Vacations Club properties, which do not earn points).
-That’s a big deal, because Wyndham Rewards charges a flat 15,000 points per night for a standard room at their participating properties, making this card one of the fastest ways to earn hotel nights with a credit card.
+That’s a big deal, because 15,000 points is enough for one night for a standard room at their participating properties, making this card one of the fastest ways to earn hotel nights with a credit card.

 Offers are subject to credit approval.
 If approved, benefits will vary depending upon the card for which you are approved.

-If you’re interested in a simple all-in-one travel credit card, the Barclaycard Arrival Plus™ World Elite MasterCard® earns 2x miles per dollar on all purchases that can be redeemed towards travel statement credits starting at 10,000 miles for $100 toward all or a portion of qualifying travel purchases of a $100 or more made in the last 120 days.
-And it offers you 5% of your miles back as a travel redemption bonus, to use toward your next redemption, every time you redeem for travel statement credits.
+If you’re interested in a simple all-in-one travel credit card, the Barclaycard Arrival Plus® World Elite Mastercard® earns 2x miles per dollar on all purchases that can be redeemed for travel statement credits starting at 10,000 miles for $100 toward all or a portion of eligible travel purchases of a $100 or more made in the last 120 days.
+Also, with the Barclaycard Arrival Plus® World Elite Mastercard® you get 5% miles back to use toward your next redemption, every time you redeem